UU-tracktech/tracktech/VideoForwarder/README.md

 ## Architecture

-We use ffmpeg to pull the video stream and encode it to an HLS stream.
-This is a http based streaming protocol that allows adaptive bitrate streaming.
+We use FFmpeg to pull the video stream and encode it to an HLS stream.
+FFmpeg is an HTTP based streaming protocol that allows adaptive bitrate streaming.
 We use tornado to serve the files and handle authentication, to match the rest of the project.

 ## Depencencies